tobiasbriones/blog/ds/ddo-and-power-bi-overview/index.md

 > concluded that the job of lifting signals out of a confusion of noise is an
 > activity that is very much aided by hypotheses.
 >
-> Source: *Without An Opinion, You're Just Another Person With Data* &vert;
+> Source: *Without An Opinion, You're Just Another Person With Data* |
 > Forbes [5]

 Having a lot of data is a responsibility and problem that needs to be managed